microbiome/OMA/12-quality-control.md

 ## Even3     1078241
 ```

-The calcualted library sizes can be visualized using the `plotColData` function.
+The calulated library sizes can be visualized using the `plotColData` function.

 ```r